kevingscott/RepData_PeerAssessment1/PA1_template.md

 This reveals that there are 0 missing dates, 0 missing intervals and 2304 missing steps.
 Therefore, we are only worried about imputing steps since that is the only column with missing values.

-Next, I graphed the missing values by interval value:
+Next, I graphed the missing values by interval:

 ```r